MistyCommunity/Documentation/src/content/misty-ii/net-sdk/getting-started.md

 {{box op="end"}}

 With Visual Studio set up, you're ready to start building .NET skills for Misty.
-Follow the instructions below to install the C# skill template, or download the `IntroSkillsTask` solution to explore a sandbox of pre-built .NET skills!
+Follow the instructions below to install the C# skill template, or download the [`IntroSkills` sandbox](../sample-project) to explore a sandbox of pre-built .NET skills!

 ## Using the C# Skill Template

+Skills you build with the .NET SDK assemble into IoT background applications that run alongside Misty's software on Windows IoT Core.
+When Misty initiates a .NET skill, her software launches the corresponding background application, which instantiates the interface used to invoke commands and get data from the robot in your skill code.

 The quickest way to build a .NET skill from scratch is to use the C# skill template for Visual Studio.
-When you use this template, Visual Studio installs Misty's .NET SDK libraries and creates a new C# project with the background task and skill code files you need to build a .NET skill.
+When you use this template to create a project, Visual Studio installs Misty's .NET SDK libraries and creates a new C# project with the background task and skill code files you need to build a .NET skill.

 ### Installing the Template